sam8beard/first-flutter-app/README.md

-# first-flutter-app
+# first_flutter_app
-Trying out Flutter and trying to learn some Dart process
+Trying out Flutter and trying to learn some Dart in the process